extremenetworks/ipfabric-docs/docs/source/_includes/solutions/essentials/delete_ve.rst

 delete_ve
 ~~~~~~~~~

-**Description**: Delete a VE on multiple switches
+**Description**: This deletes a VE on multiple switches.

 .. table::

    ================================  ======================================================================
    Parameter                         Description
    ================================  ======================================================================
-   **mgmt_ip**                       Management IP address of the target device
+   **mgmt_ip**                       The management IP address of the target device.

                                      Type: ``string``
-   *username*                        Login user name to connect to the device
+   *username*                        The login user name to connect to the device.

                                      Type: ``string``
-   *password*                        Login password to connect to the device
+   *password*                        The login password to connect to the device.

                                      Type: ``string``
-   *rbridge_id*                      RBridge IDs of the VDX switches, for example 51 or 51,52.
+   *rbridge_id*                      The RBridge IDs of the VDX switches, for example 51 or 51,52.
 This parameter is only applicable for VDX switches.

                                      Type: ``array``
-   **vlan_id**                       VLAN ID.
-Allowed range for SLX <NUMBER:1-4090>, for VDX <NUMBER:1-4090/8191> greater than 4090 only if VF is enabled, for MLX range is <NUMBER:1-4090>
+   **vlan_id**                       The VLAN ID.
+Allowed range for SLX <NUMBER:1-4090>, for VDX <NUMBER:1-4090/8191> greater than 4090 only if VF is enabled, for MLX, the range is <NUMBER:1-4090>.

                                      Type: ``string``
-   *ve_id*                           VE interface ID.
-For NOS range is 1-4090, MLX range is 1-255, SLX range is 1-4096
+   *ve_id*                           The VE interface ID.
+For NOS range is 1-4090, MLX range is 1-255, SLX range is 1-4096.

                                      Type: ``string``
    ================================  ======================================================================